laravel/docs/upgrade.md

 ### IronMQ

-The IronMQ queue driver has been moved into it's own package and is no longer shipped with the core framework.
+The IronMQ queue driver has been moved into its own package and is no longer shipped with the core framework.

 [http://github.com/LaravelCollective/iron-queue](http://github.com/laravelcollective/iron-queue)